Adamage/tutorials/tutorials/pytorch/tut1_basics/README.md

 For evaluation, we can use `scikit-learn`'s standard classification metrics to understand how well our model is performing.
-This usually takes a list of labels nand a list of predictions as the input, both in the same order.
+This usually takes a list of labels and a list of predictions as the input, both in the same order.
 Let's make both lists, and run our model in inference mode.